Senior Vice President and General Manager of CNN en Español and Hispanic Strategy for CNN/U.S.

 Hudson also wrote and created the original drama, Miami Sands, Promark's internationally successful English-language American telenovela.

-Prior to Cosmopolitan TV, Hudson was senior vice president of programming and creative services for United International Holding's joint venture channel service, United Family Communications (UFC), now MGM Networks Latin America.
-While at UFC she created Casa Club TV, the first pan-regional Home channel for Latin America (today MGM).
+Prior to Cosmopolitan TV, Hudson was senior vice president of programming and creative services for United International Holding's joint venture channel service, United Family Communications (UFC), now Cello/AMC networks Latin America.
+While at UIH she created Casa Club TV, the first pan-regional Home channel for Latin America.

 Hudson was the vice president of programming and production for the Telemundo Network from 1992-94.
-During her tenure, the network's programming line-up was redesigned, achieving its highest ratings to date and developing its first in-house telenovela production unit with successes such as "Tres Destinos," a prime-time scripted drama series that debuted in 1994.
+During her tenure, the network's programming line-up was redesigned, and developed its first in-house telenovela production unit with successes such as "Tres Destinos," a prime-time scripted drama series that debuted in 1994.

 From 1984 to 1992, Hudson held various production and executive positions with the Univision Network, including Executive Producer of the first daytime U.S. Hispanic magazine show, "TV Mujer" ("TV Woman"), which garnered Univision its first Emmy Award for ongoing series production.
 Hudson started her professional career as a news producer and reporter at Univision affiliate WLTV 23, where she held various positions from reporting to production and management.